fonoster/routr/CORE.md

   => doProcess(message) and return updated request/response
 ```

-> The default gRPC port at the Message Processor is SHOULD be `51901`.
+> The default gRPC port at the Message Processor SHOULD be `51901`.

 **Non-functional Requirements**